zhibin-wang09/FakeStackOverflow/README.md

 Add design docs in *images/*

 ## Instructions to setup and run project
+- Be in the same directory as the root of the project
+- Enter server folder
+  - Run `npm install'
+  - Make sure that local mongodb database is running at `mongodb://127.0.0.1:27017/fake_so`
+  - Set up the database by running `nodemon init.js [admin username] [admin password]`
+  - Start server by running `nodemon server.js [secret]`
+- Enter client folder
+  - Run `npm install`
+  - Run `npm start`

 ## Team Member 1 Contribution
 - Front end